-Traditional braces use metal brackets and wires.
-These are the types of braces that most people are familiar with, except that the modern version of traditional braces involve smaller brackets that are much less noticeable than what was in common use years ago.
+Everett Traditional braces use metal brackets and wires.
+These are the types of braces that most people are familiar with, except that the modern version of traditional braces involves smaller brackets that are much less noticeable than what was in common use years ago.
 Today, special archwires use body heat to make the teeth move more quickly and less painfully than in the past.

-Ceramic braces are similar to metal braces in that they’re the same size and shape, but ceramic brackets are either clear or tooth-colored.
+Everett Ceramic braces are similar to metal braces in that they’re the same size and shape, but ceramic brackets are either clear or tooth-colored.
 Today, there are even tooth-colored wires that can be used to adjust the teeth which makes this type of braces much less noticeable.

-Clear, removable aligners are practically invisible in the mouth and they can be customized to fit your teeth.
+Everett Clear braces, removable aligners are practically invisible in the mouth and they can be customized to fit your teeth.
 There are no wires or brackets, so the aligners are extremely comfortable and discreet.

 Benefits of Braces